-We’ll explain what is a Saga card and how does a Saga card work.
-You’ll learn every rule and interaction with this enchantment right here.
+In this article, we’ll explain what is a Saga card and how does a Saga work.
+You’ll learn every rule and interaction with this enchantment, so you’ll be able to get the most value out of them.

 Saga is an enchantment subtype.
 That means that every Saga is an enchantment.
-It will give you three effects but not all of them at once.
+It will give you three effects, but not all of them at once.
+You’ll get some value immediately, and more during your following turns.

 Let’s see how it works.

-Every Saga has three chapters.
-They are represented by the roman numbers I, II and III (column on the left).
+Every Saga has three or four chapters.
+They are represented by the roman numbers I, II and III — sometimes also IV (column on the left).
 Each chapter has an effect.

 Saga usually gets a Lore counter: